 - Once the primary boiler has been identified, additional boilers will be designated as follower boilers.
 Ensure dip switch 2 on each follower VERSA is set to the OFF/Down position. - 2.
-For each follower boiler, connect the boiler pump wires to the pump contactor at the rear of each unit. - 3.
 The System and DHW pump outputs are not used in the Cascade Follower configuration.